 Objectives and learning outcomes of the module

-- Develop independently their understanding of the points above with regard to specific issues in which they have particular interests.
+3. Develop independently their understanding with regard to specific issues in which they have particular interests.

-- Update and develop their critical understanding of climate change and development as climate science understanding, climate change, policies and related social conditions change, and maintain this understanding through knowledge and critical appreciation of key data and other information sources
+5. Update and develop their critical understanding of climate change and development as climate science understanding, climate change, policies and related social conditions change, and maintain this understanding through knowledge and critical appreciation of key data and other information sources.

 Scope and syllabus

-This module will be available to study twice a year in April and October.
+This module is available to study in both sessions starting in April and October each year.